 - Clear text LDAP connects to the LDAP Server on TCP 389.

-- Two encrypted LDAP protocols – If the LDAP server has a certificate, then you can use one of two different protocols to connect to the LDAP Server.
-NetScaler supports both encrypted connection methods.
+- Two encrypted LDAP protocols – If the LDAP server has a certificate, then you can use one of two different encrypted protocols to connect to the LDAP Server.

-- LDAPS – this is encrypted LDAP.
-It’s a different port than LDAP, just like HTTPS is a different port than HTTP.
-LDAPS is typically TCP 636 on the LDAP Server.
+- Secure LDAP (LDAPS) – LDAPS is a different port number than LDAP, just like HTTPS is a different port number than HTTP.
+LDAPS is typically TCP 636 to the LDAP Server.

-- LDAP TLS – it starts as a clear text connection to the LDAP Server on TCP 389.
+- LDAP Start TLS – LDAP Start TLS starts as a clear text connection to the LDAP Server on TCP 389.
 Then both sides of the connection negotiate encryption parameters, and switch to encrypted communication on TCP 389.

 RADIUS (Remote Authentication Dial-In User Service)

 RADIUS Client – RADIUS will not work unless you ask the RADIUS administrator to add Citrix ADC NSIP (or SNIP if load balancing) as a RADIUS Client.
 Ask the RADIUS server administrator to add the ADC NSIP and SNIP as RADIUS Clients.